MajinBook: An open catalogue of digitally mediated world literature: Abstract

 \section{Abstract}

-This data paper introduces \emph{MajinBook}, an open catalogue designed to facilitate the use of shadow libraries--such as Library Genesis and Z-Library--for computational social science and cultural analytics.
-By linking metadata from these vast, crowd-sourced archives with structured bibliographic data from Goodreads, we create a high-precision corpus of over $539{,}000$ references to English-language books spanning three centuries, enriched with first publication dates, genres, and popularity metrics like ratings and reviews.
-Our methodology prioritizes natively digital \textsc{epub} files to ensure machine-readable quality, while addressing biases in traditional corpora like HathiTrust, and includes secondary datasets for French, German, and Spanish.
-We evaluate the linkage strategy for accuracy, release all underlying data openly, and discuss the project's legal permissibility under \textsc{eu} and \textsc{us} frameworks for text and data mining in research.
+This data paper introduces \emph{MajinBook}, an open catalogue designed to facilitate the use of shadow libraries---such as Library Genesis and Z-Library---for computational social science and cultural analytics.
+By linking metadata from these vast, crowd-sourced archives with structured bibliographic data from Goodreads, we create a high-precision corpus of over 539,000 references to digitally mediated English-language books.
+Spanning three centuries and reflecting a contemporary selection bias, these entries are enriched with first publication dates, genres, and popularity metrics like ratings and reviews.
+Our methodology prioritises natively digital \textsc{epub} files to ensure machine-readable quality, while addressing biases in traditional corpora like HathiTrust, and includes secondary datasets for French, German, and Spanish.
+We evaluate the linkage strategy for accuracy, release all underlying data openly, and discuss the project’s legal permissibility under \textsc{eu} and \textsc{us} frameworks for text and data mining in research.

 \textbf{Keywords}: Book corpus; Shadow Libraries; Goodreads; Computational Social Science.